Technology and Art

 %12 = const "<function:factorial@func_factorial_0>"

-store_var factorial %12
+decl_var factorial %12

-The top-level bindings follow the same pattern: CONST + CALL_FUNCTION + STORE_VAR for each assignment.
+The top-level bindings follow the same pattern: CONST + CALL_FUNCTION + DECL_VAR for each declaration.
 At execution time, factorial(5) resolves to 120 deterministically (concrete recursive call). toUpper('a') and ord(ch) are unresolved Data.Char functions, handled by the UnresolvedCallResolver: the default SymbolicResolver traces dependencies through symbolic placeholders; the opt-in LLMPlausibleResolver produces concrete values ('A', 65, total = 185).
 From Haskell source to executed VM state, with zero language-specific code.

-The heart of the deterministic frontends is a BaseFrontend class (~950 lines) that all 15 languages inherit from.
+The heart of the deterministic frontends is a BaseFrontend class that all 15 languages inherit from.
 It uses two dispatch tables (one for statements, one for expressions) mapping tree-sitter AST node types to handler methods.

 The lowering dispatch chain: